The Best Flowers for Color All Season: With Planting Chart

 NIGELLA

-To Grow: Hardy to zone 6 though we have grown here in zone 5b with a light mulching.
-Alternately, plant in early spring directly in garden, they are very cold hardy.
-Keep pod heads deadheaded to prevent self-seeding if you want to control for this.
+To Grow: Hardy to zone 6, though we have grown here in zone 5b with a light mulching.
+Alternately, plant them directly in the garden in early spring; they are very cold and hardy.
+Keep pod heads deadheaded to prevent self-seeding if you want to control this.
 In gardens, keep spacing about 9 inches apart and prefers full-sun.

 Favorites: ‘Delft Blue’, ‘Love-In-A-Mist’